r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 Consequently, once the definition of a generic is published, it is difficult to make changes without breaking downstream dependencies.

 The first release of {DBI} dates back roughly 20 years and since, the package has been widely adopted by others, both for accessing databases or providing [backends](https://github.com/r-dbi/backends#readme) to DBMSes.
-Its success, combined with the rigidity imposed by S4, has made it difficult to extend the interface beyond what is currently offered by {DBI}.
+Its success, combined with the rigidity imposed by S4, has made it difficult to extend the interface beyond what is currently offered.
 When considering new additions, there is pressure to get it right in the first attempt, thereby holding back less essential improvements.

 The DBI specification aims to standardize the feature set of {DBI}-compliant backends, while the {DBItest} package provides a test suite against which conformity of an implementation can be verified.
 Due to differences in design of individual DBMSes, not all features of the DBI specification and therefore not all tests provided by {DBItest} are supported by all backend packages.